rafaelbp92/fitness-tracker/README.md

 This is an Angular web application developed during an Udemy course, Some important concepts applied in this project are:

- - Firebase usage as database
+ - Firestore Database usage as database
  - RxJS
+ - NgRX
  - State management
  - Unit Tests